MarkusH/django-dynamic-forms/docs/source/ref/actions.rst

 :class:`~dynamic_forms.forms.FormModelForm`. **django-dynamic-forms** provides
-two basic actions :func:`~dynamic_form_send_email` and :func:`~dynamic_form_store_database` that, as their names indicate, either send the submitted data via e-mail to the receipients defined in the :data:`~dynamic_forms.conf.DYNAMIC_FORMS_EMAIL_RECIPIENTS` settings variable or stores it into the database (precisely the :class:`~dynamic_forms.models.FormModelData` model).
+two basic actions :func:`~dynamic_form_send_email` and :func:`~dynamic_form_store_database` that, as their names indicate, either send the submitted data via e-mail to the recipients defined in the :data:`~dynamic_forms.conf.DYNAMIC_FORMS_EMAIL_RECIPIENTS` settings variable or stores it into the database (precisely the :class:`~dynamic_forms.models.FormModelData` model).